Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 Boxer fractures usually heal by 8 weeks after the injury.
 Treatment depends on the type of fracture and how severe it is.

-- Healthcare providers may tape your little finger to your ring finger if your fracture is mild.
+- Your little finger and ring finger may be taped together if your fracture is mild.
 You will be able to move your fingers, which will help prevent stiffness.

 - Your bone may need to be straightened and a splint or cast applied.
 These devices will support your fracture while it heals.